Kayley Carrigan: Dance

-Stunts and Acting
+Stunts and acting

-While participating as a background talent on TV5's drama fantasy anthology series LolaBasyang.com (a modern adaptation of Mga Kuwento ni Lola Basyang), Carrigan was discovered by a veteran stuntman and fight director, Benzon Dalina.
-Her athletic physique and dancing skills impressed him, leading him to offer her the opportunity to train in stunts and cinematic fights.
+While participating for the first time as a background talent on TV5's drama fantasy anthology series LolaBasyang.com (a modern adaptation of Mga Kuwento ni Lola Basyang), Carrigan was discovered by a veteran stuntman and fight director, Benzon Dalina.
+Her athletic physique and dance skills impressed him, leading him to offer her the opportunity to train in stunts and cinematic fight scenes.
+She trained in multiple martial arts and combat sports, including Boxing, Kickboxing, Muay Thai and Eskrima.

-After a few months, she was able to kickstart her career in stunt and acting in the entertainment industry.
+After a few months, she was able to kickstart her career in stunts and acting in the entertainment industry.
 Her first project was the 2016 TV series Encantadia.
 She then went on to work for other TV shows such as Maynila, Mars Ravelo's Darna, Voltes V: Legacy, FPJ's Batang Quiapo, and Encantadia Chronicles: Sang'gre.
-She also worked in several films like BuyBust, Maria, Day Zero, Shake, Rattle & Roll Extreme, and Topakk.
+She also worked in several films like BuyBust, Maria, Day Zero, and Shake, Rattle & Roll Extreme.

-Carrigan became an action choreographer for Chocolate Factory's music video "Paglipad" (transl.
-'Flight') featuring Gloc-9, which was released on their YouTube channel.
-On the 14th Anniversary of It's Showtimes Magpasikat 2023, she worked as a stunt choreographer for Team KALM.
-Where Karylle had a fight performance along with her fellow sang'gres of Encantadia (2005 TV series).
-Their big reunion became a trending topic on social media.
+Carrigan worked as an action choreographer for Chocolate Factory's music video "Paglipad" (transl.
+Flight) featuring Gloc-9, which was released on their YouTube channel.
+On the 14th Anniversary of It's Showtimes Magpasikat 2023, she served as stunt choreographer for Team KALM.
+Karylle had a fight scene alongside her co-stars in Encantadia (2005 TV series).
+Their reunion became a trending topic on social media.

-In August 2024, Carrigan, along with her Topakk co-star, Ian Lee, and their fellow stunt artists, started their action design company named Elite Action Design.
+In August 2024, Carrigan, along with her Topakk co-star, Ian Lee, and their fellow stunt artists, started their action design company, Elite Action Design.

-Carrigan with the cast of Topakk at the Grand Media Con.

-In December 2024, Carrigan co-starred in Topakk.
-The film was first screened at the 78th Cannes Film Festival in France, premiered at the 76th Locarno Film Festival in Switzerland and was officially selected and won 3 awards (Best Float, Fernando Poe Jr. Memorial Award for Excellence and Special Jury Prize) in the 50th Metro Manila Film Festival.
+Carrigan co-starred in Topakk.
+The film was first screened at the 78th Cannes Film Festival in France, premiered at the 76th Locarno Film Festival in Switzerland, was officially selected and won 3 awards (Best Float, Fernando Poe Jr. Memorial Award for Excellence and Special Jury Prize) in the 50th Metro Manila Film Festival.

+Carrigan starred in her first major film, Pater Noster (Our Father) alongside Arron Villaflor and Archi Adamos.
+The film premiered in March 2026.
+An action family drama tells the story of maintaining the legacy and proving a chilling truth.
+In June 2026, The film was selected and won multiple awards (Best Drama, Best Director, Best Screenplay and Best Lighting) in Creation International Film Festival in Canada.

+In April 2026, Carrigan co-starred in the short film Kaya which was directed, produced, and written by her co-star, Isabel Lamers.
+The film was officially selected for and premiered at the Tribeca Festival held from June 3 to 14, 2026.
+It was announced that her film was also officially selected for the Wyoming International Film Festival in Cheyenne, Wyoming, OUTSOUTH Queer Film Festival in Durham, North Carolina, and the 22nd Annual HollyShorts Film Festival in Hollywood, California.